 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Amoxil® Capsules 250/500 mg; GlaxoSmithKline UK, The electronic Medicines Compendium.
-Dated September 2015.
+Manufacturer's PIL, Amoxicillin Capsules 250 mg and 500 mg; Accord Healthcare Ltd, The electronic Medicines Compendium.
+Dated February 2018.